Toward Agile Maneuvers in Highly Constrained Spaces: Learning from Hallucination: LEARNING FROM HALLUCINATION

-The LfH motion planning pipeline is shown in Algorithm \ref{alg::lfh}.
+\textbf{LfH Pipeline} The LfH motion planning pipeline is shown in Algorithm \ref{alg::lfh}.
 In lines 2 -- 3, training data is collected via a random exploration policy in obstacle-free space and $g_{\theta}^{-1}(\cdot)$ is trained on hallucinated data.
 At each step during deployment, line 6 computes a coarse global path from $gp(\cdot)$.
 Lines 7 -- 9 correspond to the pre-processing routine based on a feedback controller to address input uncertainties.
 Line 10 hallucinates and line 11 produces motion plans.
 Lines 12 -- 16 address the output uncertainties.

-\section{Experiments}
+\section{EXPERIMENTS}

-In this section, LfH is implemented on a physical ground robot in the real world.
-We hypothesize LfH can achieve safer, faster, and smoother navigation than existing classical and learning approaches in highly constrained spaces.
-We first present our implementation of LfH on a robot.
-Baseline methods to compare LfH against are then described, before we provide quantitative and qualitative experimental results in a controlled test course and natural outdoor/indoor environments, respectively.
+In this section, LfH is implemented on a ground robot in simulation and the real-world.
+We hypothesize that LfH can achieve safer, faster, and smoother navigation than existing classical and learning approaches in highly constrained spaces.
+We first present our implementation of LfH on the robot.
+Baseline methods to compare LfH against are then described, and we provide quantitative experimental results in 300 simulation environments and a real-world controlled test course, and qualitative results in natural outdoor/indoor environments.